 The Fund's initial purchase is essentially a loan to the counterparty that is collateralized by the security (and/or securities substituted for them under the repurchase agreement).
 The Fund must return the security to the counterparty when the counterparty repurchases it at a later date and higher price.
 The repurchase price exceeds the purchase price by an amount that reflects an agreed upon market interest rate effective for the period of time during which the repurchase agreement is in effect.
 Delivery pursuant to the resale normally will occur within one to seven days of the purchase.
 Repurchase agreements are considered "loans" under the 1940 Act, collateralized by the underlying security.
 The Trust has implemented procedures to monitor on a continuous basis the value of the collateral serving as security for repurchase obligations.
 The Adviser will consider the creditworthiness of the counterparty.
 If the counterparty fails to pay the agreed upon resale price on the delivery date, the Fund will retain or attempt to dispose of the collateral.
-The Fund's risk is that such default may include any decline in value of the collateral to an amount which is less than 100% of the repurchase price, any costs of disposing of such collateral, and any loss resulting from any delay in foreclosing on the collateral.
+The Fund's risk is that such default may include any decline in value of the collateral, and any loss resulting from any delay in foreclosing on the collateral.
 The Fund will not enter into any repurchase agreement that would cause more than 15% of its net assets to be invested in repurchase agreements that extend beyond seven days.

 Illiquid Investments.
 The Fund may not purchase or otherwise acquire any illiquid investment if, immediately after the acquisition, the value of illiquid investments held by the Fund would exceed 15% of the Fund's net assets.
 An illiquid investment is any investment that the Fund reasonably expects cannot be sold or disposed of in current market conditions in seven calendar days or less without the sale or disposition significantly changing the market value of the investment.
 Illiquid investments pose risks of potential delays in resale and uncertainty in valuation.
 Limitations on resale may have an adverse effect on the marketability of portfolio investments and the Fund may be unable to dispose of illiquid investments promptly or at reasonable prices.
-Under the supervision of the Board, the Adviser determines the liquidity of the Fund's investments and, through reports from the Adviser, the Trustees monitor investments in illiquid investments.
+Under the supervision of the Board, the Adviser determines the liquidity of the Fund's investments.
 If through a change in values, net assets, or other circumstances, the Fund was in a position where more than 15% of its net assets were invested in illiquid investments, it would seek to take appropriate steps to bring the Fund's illiquid investments to or below 15% of its net assets per the requirements of Rule 22e-4 of the 1940 Act.
 The sale of some illiquid and other types of investments may be subject to legal restrictions.